 High Protein Vegetables

-Most vegetables are not very high in protein compared to other foods such as eggs, beans, peas, lentils, tofu, nuts, seeds, yogurt, milk, or cheese, but if you eat a wide enough diversity and large enough quantity, they can provide the right levels of protein.
+Eating a wide enough diversity and large enough quantity of vegetables can provide the right levels of protein.
 Further, eating a diverse array of vegetables will take care of a bunch of other important nutrients and vitamins.

 Some of the highest protein vegetables are listed below: